clemenko/jenkinsworld2018/readme.md

 RUN apk -U add libltdl && rm -rf /var/cache/apk/*
 COPY --from=build /usr/bin/docker /usr/bin/
 ```
+At a high level we are going to Jenkins without any plugins.
+In your organization you will probably want to add the GIT and other plugins to extend the functionality.
+We can demonstrate everything with basic shell scripts.

 ### Deploy Jenkins

-1. Let's use a script for deploying Jenkins as a container that will output the Jenkins initial password.
+1. Let's use a [script](https://github.com/clemenko/jenkinsworld2018/blob/master/scripts/jenkins.sh) for deploying Jenkins as a container that will output the Jenkins initial password.

    ```
    #!/bin/bash